biocompibens/SME/README.md

 ## Sample datasets:

-The sample_datasets folder contains sample 3D image stack one or two channels
+The sample_datasets folder contains sample 3D image stack with one or two channels